miraclemoses/ansible-config-mgt/README.md

 this should work now.

-change file owner permission from root to jenkins to user for /var/lib/jenkins folders on the server.
+change file owner permission from root to jenkins to user for /var/lib/jenkins folders on the server. now switching to /var....